gird-dev/gird/README.md

 )
 ```

-#### A Python function as a dependency to arbitrarily trigger rules.
+#### A Python function as a dependency to arbitrarily trigger rules

-Below, have a local file re-fetched if a remote version is updated.
+Below, have a remote file re-fetched if it has been updated.

 ```python
 def is_remote_newer():